The Augmented Image Prior: Distilling 1000 Classes by Extrapolating from a Single Image: Experiments

+\paragraph{Teacher/student architectures.} In~\cref{fig:size_ablation}, we analyze the performances of varying ResNet models by depth or width.
+We find that overall varying the width is a more parameter-efficient way to obtain higher performances, almost reaching the teacher's $69.5\%$ performance with a ResNet-50x2 at $69.0\%$.

-In the bottom half of \cref{tab:in1k-analysis} (rows \textit{g-n}), we vary the different teacher and student architectures and find surprising results: First, in contrast to normal KD, we find that the teacher's performance is not directly related to the final student performance.
-A case in point is the model R$50^\star$ (row \textit{i}), which yields the worst student performances, likely because the teacher was trained to ignore heavy RandAugment~\cite{cubuk2020randaugment} augmentations.
-Second, we find that the choice of source image is even more important for this more difficult task (see rows \textit{l-n}), as switching from the ``City'' even to the ``Bridge'' one decreases performance considerably and the Noise image does not train at all.
-Third, we find that the best settings are those in which the student's capacity is higher than that of the teacher (rows \textit{k-n}).
-In particular, we can improve from $55.5\%$ top-1 accuracy to $66.2\%$ when switching to a weaker ResNet-18 teacher.
-We also find that this a R18$\rightarrow$R50 setup (row \textit{n}) obtains a performance on ImageNet-12, which -- though it uses a different architecture and a teacher -- surpasses the ground-breaking AlexNet~\cite{Krizhevsky2012} performance of $56.5\%$ by almost $10\%$.
+In addition, in the bottom half of \cref{tab:in1k-analysis} (rows \textit{g-n}), we find surprising results: First, in contrast to normal KD, we find that the teacher's performance is not directly related to the final student performance, \eg a ResNet-50 is less well-suited for distilling than a ResNet-18 (rows \textit{i} vs \textit{l}).

+Second, we find that the choice of source image is even more important for ImageNet classification (see rows \textit{g-i}), as switching from the ``City'' even to the ``Bridge'' one decreases performance considerably and the Noise image does not train at all.
+Third, we find that the best settings are those in which the student's capacity is higher than that of the teacher (rows \textit{i,n} and \cref{fig:size_ablation}).
+In fact this R18$\rightarrow$R50x2 setup (row \textit{n}) obtains a performance on ImageNet-12 of $69.0\%$ which matches the teacher's performance within $0.5\%$.
+In~\cref{app:vit}, we further compare distillations to ViT architectures~\citep{dosovitskiy2020vit}, but generally find lower performances (up to 64\%), showing that the inductive biases of CNNs might positively aid in learning.